Waiting times at St Mary's Treatment Centre

 *The actual time you wait for surgery at St Mary's Treatment Centre will depend on many factors, including whether further diagnostics or tests are required, patient choice and how quickly the NHS will approve the funding for your treatment.
 Nevertheless the vast majority will be in the range detailed above.

 Please note: waiting times displayed are indicative and can change on a daily basis.

-This involves an examination of the large intestine using a rigid endoscope.
+This is an examination of the large intestine using a flexible endoscope.
 It enables the doctor to look into the rectum and bottom part of the colon.